-However recently, reports from countries such as the UK, USA, and Italy, describe a new mystery illness affecting children with links to Covid-19.
+However, recently, reports from countries such as the UK, USA, and Italy, describe a new mystery illness affecting children with links to Covid-19.

 The condition causes a widespread inflammatory reaction in different organs or systems in the affected child.

-In medical circles, we refer to this new illness as the Paediatric Inflammatory Multisystem Syndrome, PIMS, or Multi-System Inflammatory Disease in Children.
+In medical circles, we refer to this new illness as Paediatric Inflammatory Multisystem Syndrome, PIMS, or Multi-System Inflammatory Disease in Children.

 The features of PIMS bear a lot of similarity to another, rarer medical condition known as Kawasaki Disease (KD).

-However, it has been associated with deaths – one death in the UK and Italy respectively; as well as three deaths in New York, US.
+However, it has been associated with deaths – one death in the UK and Italy, respectively, as well as three deaths in New York, US.

 The study looked at all children diagnosed with KD, or disease showing features of the disease between Jan 2015 and April 2020.

-It showed 30 times higher occurrence of an inflammatory illness that appears incredibly like Kawasaki between March and April of the year 2020; than seen at the centre for the previous five years.
+It showed a 30 times higher occurrence of an inflammatory illness that appears incredibly like Kawasaki between March and April of the year 2020; than seen at the centre for the previous five years.

 (This was from 19 children diagnosed with KD over 5 years: versus 10 children seen in 1 month).

-Even more, 80% of the children diagnosed with the inflammatory disease in 2020 had positive antibody tests indicating recent infection with SARS-CoV-2; suggesting a link between a Kawasaki-like illness and Covid-19.
+Even more, 80% of the children diagnosed with the inflammatory disease in 2020 had positive antibody tests indicating recent infection with SARS-CoV-2, suggesting a link between a Kawasaki-like illness and Covid-19.

-We will look at KD and using reports from affected countries like Italy, compare recent findings of the PIMS to determine if there is a relationship.
+We will look at KD and, using reports from affected countries like Italy, compare recent findings of the PIMS to determine if there is a relationship.

 It is an acute feverish illness of young children – commonly under 5 years – which causes inflammation in most parts of the body.